Lexicographic max-min optimization: Comparison with lexicographic optimization

 However, if the feasible domain is a convex set, and the objectives are concave functions, then the value vectors in all optimal solutions must be the same, since if there were two different optimal solutions, their mean would be another feasible solution in which the objective functions attain a higher value - contradicting the optimality of the original solutions.

 Algorithms for continuous variables

 Saturation Algorithm for convex problems

 The Saturation Algorithm works when the feasible set is a convex set, and the objectives are concave functions.
-It was presented by Stephen J. Willson, and by other authors.
+Variants of these algorithm appear in many papers.
+The earliest appearance is attributed to Alexander Kopelowitz by Elkind and Pasechnik.
+Other variants appear in.

 The algorithm keeps a set of objectives that are considered saturated (also called: blocking).
 This means that their value cannot be improved without harming lower-valued objectives.
 The other objectives are called free.
 Initially, all objectives are free.
-The algorithm works as follows:
+In general, the algorithm works as follows: